logo IPMA

 PDSI Index (Palmer Drought Severity Index)

-The percentage distribution by PDSI index class in mainland Portugal at the end of October is as follows:
+The percentage distribution by PDSI index classes in mainland Portugal at the end of December is as follows:

 Drought monitoring